 Garden Nooks that Spark Joy | Tiny Retreats and Outdoor Follies

 What do the popularity of online shopping, home food delivery businesses, telecommuting and culture’s newfound focus on wellness have in common?
 They all represent a growing lifestyle trend of “staying in.”
 Technological advancements, plus a growing cultural awareness focusing on personal well-being and self-care, has led to many creating a home sanctuary to overcome the busyness of life.
 We have seen this trend realized with the explosion of home decorating and DIY bloggers gaining in popularity over the past decade and, inevitably, these trends also inspire us to examine our outdoor living spaces as well.
-Creatively thinking of what might spark joy for you in your outdoor space, partnered with skilled planning and wise investment can help you gain a peaceful retreat in your yard to relax and unwind.
+Creatively thinking of what might spark joy for you in your outdoor space, partnered with skilled planning and even hiring a commercial landscaping company can help you gain a peaceful retreat in your yard to relax and unwind.

 When asked about creating outdoor tranquil retreats, Mark Maslow, owner of Southern Landscape Group, says, “When I think about tiny nooks and small retreats within a landscape, I get really excited!
 After all, we are talking about creating a closeness to nature and designing a space that gives you the euphoric feeling of peace and tranquility.
 We all could benefit from that kind of escape that is right there on your property.”

 Maslow suggests the following considerations when planning an outdoor retreat:

 - Location: Is it easy to access from your exterior doors, yet away from noise and people?

 - Privacy: Can the space create a feeling of seclusion and escape?